Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Experiments and Results

-Compared to MVDet, SHOT, MVDeTr, and 3DROM, which are trained on all input views and labels, the proposed active view selection framework ($S_{density}$) outperforms MVDet on both MultiviewX and Wildtrack, also proving the advantages of our methods.
-Note that MVSelect also relies on all camera view labels (annotations and calibrations) in the model training and cannot perform on novel new scenes with different view and scene settings, while \textit{our methods only rely on limited view labels with wider application scenarios (as on CVCS)}. \textit{See visualizations in \textbf{Supp.}}
+As shown in Table \ref{table:Wildtrack_MultiviewX_results}, we compare our methods with other view-selection-based methods (MVSelect, `Random', and `Random (Pseudo)', `Uniform') and full-label supervised methods.
+The results show that AVS\_$S_{density}$ outperforms the random view selection methods `Random', `Random (Pseudo)', `Uniform', and MVSelect, demonstrating the advantages of using joint optimization of the view selection and downstream model training.
+Compared to IVS, AVS achieves better performance, either with $S_{mask}$ or $S_{density}$. $S_{density}$ is better than $S_{mask}$, which also proves AVS's effectiveness due to considering both crowd density-level information and location information, and the view/scene geometries in the view selection.
+Compared to MVDet, SHOT, MVDeTr, 3DROM, and M-MVOT, which are trained on all input views and labels, the proposed active view selection framework ($S_{density}$) outperforms MVDet on both MultiviewX and Wildtrack with limited label costs, also proving the advantages of our methods.
+Note that MVSelect also relies on all camera view labels (annotations and calibrations) in the model training and cannot perform on novel new scenes with different views and scene settings, while \textit{our methods only rely on limited view labels with wider application scenarios (as on CVCS)}.

+We visualize the results from the comparison methods and the proposed methods on MultiviewX and Wildtrack in Fig.~\ref{fig:multiviewx_result} and \ref{fig:wildtrack_result}.
+Because both datasets are smaller than CVCS, a few views can easily cover the crowd on the ground.
+Our method achieves better scene-level localization performance than the comparisons, as shown in the red box regions, where our methods have fewer missing points.
+Furthermore, our AVS framework jointly optimizes view selection and multi-view localization model, and employs novel pseudo-labels during model training to improve localization performance.